-Statement of this kind is in this Division referred to as a sale Statement.
+must be a document that has been prepared by the issuer of the financial product.
+A Product Disclosure Statement of this kind is in this Division referred to as an issue Statement.

-- (3) The person who, or on whose behalf, a Product Disclosure Statement for a financial product is required to be prepared is, in this Division, referred to as the responsible person for the financial product. - (4) For the purposes of this Part, a Product Disclosure Statement prepared on behalf of a person is taken to be prepared by the person.
+- (2) A Product Disclosure Statement that: - (a) is required to be given by section 1012A in a situation in which the recommendation concerned relates to an offer described in subsection 1012C(3) or (4)); or - (b) is required to be given by section 1012C; must be a document that has been prepared by the person making the offer to sell the financial product.
+A Product Disclosure Statement of this kind is in this Division referred to as a sale Statement. - (3) The person by whom, or on whose behalf, a Product Disclosure Statement for a financial product is required to be prepared is, in this Division, referred to as the responsible person for the financial product. - (4) For the purposes of this Part, a Product Disclosure Statement prepared on behalf of a person is taken to be prepared by the person.